mozilla/uniffi-rs/docs/adr/0005-arc-pointers.md

 ## Links

-* Thom discusses this a but in [this issue](https://github.com/mozilla/uniffi-rs/issues/244) and agrees with the assertion that raw pointer make sense when all the relevant code is generated.
+* Thom discusses this a bit in [this issue](https://github.com/mozilla/uniffi-rs/issues/244) and agrees with the assertion that raw pointer make sense when all the relevant code is generated.